Yoohoo-Plugins/pmpro-pdf-invoices/readme.txt

 Yes the PDF templates are customizable and use general HTML code with custom tags to replace values in the template.

 == Changelog ==
+= 1.22.1 - 2023-08-15 =
+* BUG FIX: Fixed an issue where the "Download Sample PDF" would cause a fatal error.

 = 1.22 - 2023-07-12 =
 * ENHANCEMENT: Added support for Pay By Check Add On email reminders.
 * ENHANCEMENT: Improved license checking functionality more often and regularly.